 The aim of treatment for AML is to destroy the leukaemia cells and enable the bone marrow to work normally again.
 Chemotherapy is the main treatment for AML.
 Usually a combination of chemotherapy drugs is given, according to a treatment plan (often called a protocol or regimen).

-The treatment usually has different phases, explained below:
+The treatment usually has different phases.

 A bone marrow test is taken at the end of induction treatment to confirm whether or not the child still has leukaemia.
 When there is no evidence of leukaemia, the child’s condition is referred to as being in remission.

 When there are no signs of the leukaemia in the blood or bone marrow, further treatment is often given.
 This phase of the treatment aims to destroy any leukaemia cells that may be left and to help stop the AML from coming back.
-This treatment usually involves two more courses of chemotherapy.
+This treatment usually involves 2 more courses of chemotherapy.

 Bone marrow transplant